-Use A Balance Scorecard Approach
+Use A Balanced Scorecard Approach

-Metrics associated with this category include total cost of ownership (TCO), change in operating expenses, reduction in infrastructure costs, increase revenues, and return on investment (ROI).
+Metrics associated with this category include the total cost of ownership (TCO), change in operating expenses, reduction in infrastructure costs, increase revenues, and return on investment (ROI).

 Metrics associated with this category are quality indicators.
 The most critical measure is overall customer/user satisfaction.
 Other metrics in this category include things like accuracy, reliability, and availability.
 Security of tasks and documentation also fall into this category.

 Communication and collaboration are the keys here.
 Metrics in this category reflect things like timely, open, and impartial communication.
-They also reflect intangibles like problem solving, conflict resolution, and positive interaction.
+They also reflect intangibles like problem-solving, conflict resolution, and positive interaction.

 Metrics associated with this category include alignment with goals and vision, meeting offshoring objectives, and competitive advantage.

-This category includes metrics that reflected quality of training and improvement programs as well as increases in employee efficiency and jumps in corporate growth.
+This category includes metrics that reflected the quality of training and improvement programs as well as increases in employee efficiency and jumps in corporate growth.